-- (ii) details of the site or project manager and the Project Liaison Person, including their contact details (phone and email address); - (iii) the Construction Works programmes and the staging approach, and the proposed hours of work; - (iv) details of the proposed construction yards, avoiding hilltops and ridgelines where practicable, including temporary screening when adjacent to residential areas: - (v) details of the proposed construction lighting; - (vi) methods for controlling dust and the removal of debris and demolition of construction materials from public roads or places; - (vii) methods for providing for the health and safety of the general public; - (viii) measures to mitigate flood hazard effects such as siting stockpiles out of floodplains, minimising obstruction to flood flows, actions to respond to warnings of heavy rain; - (ix) procedures for incident management; - (x) location and procedures for the refuelling and maintenance of plant and equipment to avoid discharges of fuels or lubricants to watercourses; - (xi) measures to address the storage of fuels, lubricants, hazardous and/or dangerous materials, along with contingency procedures to address emergency spill response(s) and clean up; - (xii) procedures for responding to complaints about Construction Works; and - (xiii) methods for amending and updating the CEMP as required.

-- (a) At all times during Construction Works, a record of any complaints received about the Construction Works shall be maintained.
-The record shall include: - (i) the date, time and nature of the complaint; - the name, phone number and address of the complainant (unless the complainant wishes to remain anonymous); - (iii) measures taken to respond to the complaint (including a record of the response provided to the complainant) or confirmation of no action if deemed appropriate; - (iv) the outcome of the investigation into the complaint; and - (v) any other activities in the area, unrelated to the project that may have contributed to the complaint, such as non-project construction, fires, traffic accidents or unusually dusty conditions generally. - (b) A copy of the complaints record required by this condition shall be made available to the Manager upon request as soon as practicable after the request is made.

-- (a) Prior to the Start of Construction, a CMP shall be prepared by a Suitably Qualified Person(s) identified in collaboration with Mana Whenua.
-The objective of the CMP is to identify methods for undertaking cultural monitoring to assist with management of any cultural effects during Construction Works. - (b) To achieve the objective, the CMP shall include: - requirements for formal dedication or cultural interpretation to be undertaken prior to Start of Construction in areas identified as having significance to Mana Whenua; - (ii) requirements and protocols for cultural inductions for contractors and subcontractors: - (iii) identification of activities, sites and areas where cultural monitoring is required during particular Construction Works; - (iv) identification of personnel to undertake cultural monitoring, including any geographic definition of their responsibilities; and - (v) details of personnel to assist with management of any cultural effects identified during cultural monitoring, including implementation of the Accidental Discovery Protocol. - (c) If Enabling Works involving soil disturbance are undertaken prior to the Start of Construction, an Enabling Works CMP shall be prepared by a Suitably Qualified Person identified in collaboration with Mana Whenua.
+r (ii) details of the site or project manager and the Project Liaison Person, including their contact details (phone and email address);(iii) the Construction Works programmes and the staging approach, and the proposed hours of work; (iv) details of the proposed construction yards, avoiding hilltops and ridgelines where practicable, including temporary screening when adjacent to residential areas; (v) details of the proposed construction lighting; (vi) methods for controlling dust and the removal of debris and demolition of construction materials from public roads or places; (vii) methods for providing for the health and safety of the general public; (viii) measures to mitigate flood hazard effects such as siting stockpiles out of floodplains, minimising obstruction to flood flows, actions to respond to warnings of heavy rain; (ix) procedures for incident management; (x) location and procedures for the refuelling and maintenance of plant and equipment to avoid discharges of fuels or lubricants to watercourses; (xi) measures to address the storage of fuels, lubricants, hazardous and/or dangerous materials, along with contingency procedures to address emergency spill response(s) and clean up; (xii) procedures for responding to complaints about Construction Works; and (xiii) methods for amending and updating the CEMP as required.
+19. plaints Process (a) At all times during Construction Works, a record of any complaints received about the Construction Works shall be maintained.
+The record shall include: (i) the date, time and nature of the complaint; (i) the date, time and nature of the complaint; (ii) the name, phone number and address of the complainant (unless the complainant wishes to remain anonymous); (iii) measures taken to respond to the complaint (including a record of the response provided to the complainant) or confirmation of no action if deemed appropriate; (iv) the outcome of the investigation into the complaint; and (v) any other activities in the area, unrelated to the project that may have contributed to the complaint, such as non-project construction, fires, traffic accidents or unusually dusty conditions generally. (b) A copy of the complaints record required by this condition shall be made available to the Manager upon request as soon as practicable after the request is made.
+20. Cult ural Monitoring Plan (CMP) (a) Prior to the Start of Construction, a CMP shall be prepared by a Suitably Qualified Person(s) identified in collaboration with Mana Whenua.
+The objective of the CMP is to identify methods for undertaking cultural monitoring to assist with (h) management of any cultural effects during Construction Works.
+To achieve the objective, the CMP shall include: (b) (i) requirements for formal dedication or cultural interpretation to be undertaken prior to Start of Construction in areas identified as having significance to Mana Whenua; (ii) requirements and protocols for cultural inductions for contractors and subcontractors; (iii) identification of activities, sites and areas where cultural monitoring is required during particular Construction Works;(iv) identification of personnel to undertake cultural monitoring, including any (iv) identification of personnel to undertake cultural monitoring, including any geographic definition of their responsibilities; and (v) details of personnel to assist with management of any cultural effects identified during cultural monitoring, including implementation of the Accidental Discovery Protocol. (c) If Enabling Works involving soil disturbance are undertaken prior to the Start of Construction, an Enabling Works CMP shall be prepared by a Suitably Qualified Person identified in collaboration with Mana Whenua.
 This plan may be prepared as a standalone Enabling Works CMP or be included in the main Construction Works CMP.